 Digital competences: Because Practice Enterprises simulate real-life commerce, trading makes use of software and online tools for accounting, banking, taxes, shipping and excise.
 As a result, trainees become familiar with the use of technology for business activities and simultaneously develop their IT skills.

 Transferability: The concept can be easily adapted and transferred to other countries and various target groups.
 The Coordination Centre in Germany provides the national Central Offices and/or Practice Enterprises in new countries with the necessary framework and guidelines.

 BENEFITS OF THE CONCEPT FOR PRACTICE ENTERPRISE TRAINEES

-The Practice Enterprise prepares trainees for their eventual entry into the real world of work.
-It puts the theory they’ve learned in the lecture hall to practice in a work-based environment and is often a first work experience for student trainees.
+The Practice Enterprise prepares trainees for their eventual entry into the real business world.
+It puts the theory they\'ve learned in the lecture hall into practice in a work-based environment, and is often a first work experience for student trainees.
 It makes the connection to the real world of work, which can be very different from the academic environment.
 Trainees learn many different commercial and entrepreneurial skills such as:

 - Administration Skills

 - ICT & Digital Skills

 - Social & Digital Media